Mir (television company): Mir 24

 Mir 24 is an informational, cultural and country studies television channel that began broadcasting on 1 January 2013.
 Live broadcasts of summits, press conferences and speeches by top officials of the state, as well as national and religious holidays and major sporting events appear on the channel.
 The draft of the 24-hour channel had already been approved by the prime ministers of the CIS countries during the meeting in Yalta on 28 September 2012.

 On 28 February 2022, in response to the 2022 Russian invasion of Ukraine, Latvia banned the retransmission of Mir 24 in its territory for 5 years due to a perceived threat to its national security.

 Radio "Mir"

 Radio "Mir" is the road radio station of the company.
 Every half-hour on the air, exclusive news from correspondents in the CIS countries and Russian broadcasting cities takes place.
 The basis of music policy is songs of the 1990-2000s in Russia.
 Educational, art, talk shows, are available on the program.

 Information and Analytical Portal MIR24.TV

 The Information and Analytical Internet Portal MIR24.TV began its work in January 2011.
 News from the CIS countries and the world attract more than 220 thousand people daily, and the monthly number of views exceeds 9 million.

 Geography of broadcasting

-Broadcasting of Mir is carried out on the territory of all countries of the former Soviet Union (the exception is Turkmenistan and Ukraine).
+Broadcasting of Mir is carried out on the territory of all countries of the former Soviet Union (the exceptions are non-members of the CIS, namely Turkmenistan, Ukraine, Latvia, Estonia, Lithuania, and Georgia).
 In July 2013, Mir began broadcasting in Russia as part of the second digital television multiplex.

 Technical coverage of the Mir channel: